Were You Injured in a San Diego Workplace Accident?

 We are like family

 We are your loyal advocate who understands your needs.
 You can expect honest advice and aggressive representation from us.
-Together, we will decide on the best strategy to benefit you and your recovery.
+We will decide on the best strategy to benefit you and your recovery.

 No money out-of-pocket

-Because we work on a contingency basis, you do not pay a thing up-front until your case is settled.
-We take pride in providing you with free legal advice whether or not you hire us.
+Because we work on a contingency basis, you do not pay anything up-front until your case is settled.
+We take pride in providing free legal advice whether or not you hire us.

 What Does Workers’ Compensation Cover?

-After an on-the-job injury, a worker may be dealing with medical expenses, ongoing medical care, lost wages, pain, and suffering.
-Workers’ comp benefits employees are entitled to recover if the injury occurred on the job.
+After an on-the-job injury, workers may deal with medical expenses, ongoing medical care, lost wages, pain, and suffering.
+Workers' comp benefits employees are entitled to recover if the injury occurred on the job.
 The workers' compensation system is set in place to protect workers' rights and provide them with the compensation they need to cover medical bills and other losses.

 Workers' compensation insurance includes: